UMiamiLibraries/uml-swc/git_common_problems.md

 Warning: Permanently added 'github.com' (RSA) to the list of known hosts. git@github.com: Permission denied (publickey).

 Many times students forget to type in "yes."
-If a student did not type "yes" have them again repeat ssh -T git@github.com and then when prompted type "yes."
+If a student did not type "yes" have them again repeat "ssh -T git@github.com" and then when prompted type "yes."